 ['attribute' => ['default', 'variant']]

-to fetch only attributes which are associated to the item with "default" or "variant" list type.
-For some managers like the product manager it's also possible to fetch categories, suppliers an stock items too.
-For the first two, you can declare which referenced items should be retrieved for auch catalog or supplier item:
+to fetch only attributes which are associated to the item with "default" or "variant" list types.
+For some managers like the product manager it's also possible to fetch categories, suppliers an stock items.

 ['supplier' => ['text', 'media']]